MariaGiuliaMartins/ImgProcessSysPlan/README.md

 # Planetary System
 Planetary System Created with Three.js

-Everything were built using https://threejs.org/editor/
+Everything was built using https://threejs.org/editor/

+Reference to be like: http://sg-webgl.azurewebsites.net/